cloudwego/kitex-benchmark/README.md

 ![image](docs/images/thrift_tp999.png)

 #### Protobuf
+Note:
-Note: the message protocols used by each framework are different.
+1. The message protocols used by each framework are different.
 About GRPC, the next part has comparison.
+2. Some frameworks (such as ARPC) use multiplexing, so should refer to the result of KITEX-MUX for comparison.

 ![image](docs/images/pb_qps.png)
 ![image](docs/images/pb_tp99.png)